chadananda/st-dev/src/content/courses/quddusi-hague.md

 Dr Sima Quddusi will present on the Tablets to The Hague sent by Abdu’l-Bahá (1919, 1920).
 These two letters of ‘Abdu’l-Bahá were written in response to letters addressed to Him by the Executive Committee of the Central Organization for a Durable Peace.

-These important tablets include a summation of the Bahá’í social teachings and a rebuttal to materalistic theories of progress, for example by asserting that man must unite spritiutally before political peace is possible, and that man must solve the economic problem voluntarily, rather than through the force of coercive law.
+These important tablets include a summation of the Bahá’í social teachings and a rebuttal of materalistic theories of progress, for example by asserting that man must unite spritually before political peace is achievable, and that man must solve the economic problem voluntarily, rather than through the force of coercive law.

   + **[First Tablet to The Hague - 17 December 1919  ⤳](https://www.bahai.org/library/authoritative-texts/abdul-baha/tablets-hague-abdul-baha/2#381373700)**